 Then, ensure you've taken care of any food they might be able to access, as advised above.

 This is the most obvious – and the most important – step.
-Rats are opportunists and would rather not work too hard for their food, so an open bin is an open invitation to them.
-So, switch to a bin with a heavy or lockable lid, and never leave bins bags lying around the bin.
+Rats are opportunists and would rather not work too hard for their food, so an open trash can is an open invitation to them.
+So, switch to a bin with a heavy or lockable lid, and never leave trash bags lying around the bin.

 Likewise, if you have a compost heap in your garden, don't leave it open (house it in a compost bin instead), and don't throw food on it.
 Read our guide on how to compost to make sure you're doing it correctly.